 At Philips we are aware that access to healthcare is an extremely complex issue that requires a multi-lateral approach among those who have the means, stature, mission and personal drive to move the needle.
 This idea, together with the methodology to define medically underserved markets will drive our effort of improving people lives: setting ourselves underserved markets specific targets will let us make a meaningful impact in delivering an effective care where is needed the most.

-By bringing together the qualities of Philips, the Philips Foundation together with its partners, we know we can provide better healthcare and improve health outcomes for all.
+By bringing together the qualities of Philips, we know we can provide better healthcare and improve health outcomes for all.